Cycle 51

 This task introduces the fact that a final s is sometimes pronounced /z/ (when a voiced sound comes before it).

-The final part of this task begins the process of teaching students to read words the slow way sub-vocally (only sounding the words out in their heads, not out loud) so that the first thing they say is the fast version of the word.
+The final part of this task begins the process of teaching students to read words the slow way sub-vocally (only "sounding" the words out in their heads, not out loud) so that the first thing they read out loud is the fast version of the word (in this case, the word in).
 At this point in the curriculum, many students will be reading many words in this way already, but some students will need more explicit instruction to do so consistently.

 To make what you are doing clear to the student, be demonstrative when pretending to read the word slowly in your head.
 Touch beneath each sound slowly while you make a pensive expression and mouth the sounds silently.

-When students begin to read with more automaticity, they tend to make a common mistake when they encounter words that they struggle to read the fast way first: they look away from the word (usually at you, the instructor) and begin to guess.
-In those situations, make sure that you always insist that students keep their eyes on the word, that they keep their finger under the word, and that they read it the slow way.
+When students get better at reading words out loud fast without saying them slowly first (to read with more automaticity) and then they encounter a word that they struggle with, they tend to make a common mistake: they look away from the word (usually at you, the instructor) and begin to guess instead of read.
+In those situations, make sure that you always insist that students keep their eyes on the word, that they keep their finger under the word, and that they read it the slow way out loud.
 If students can read a word the fast way first, great.
 If not, they should read it slowly first, and that is fine too.